Skip to content

 Do I need a visa for Georgia? +

-No, for most travellers.
-Citizens of around 95 countries — including the US, Canada, the UK, most of Europe, Australia and New Zealand — enter visa-free and can stay for a full 365 days.
-No e-visa or fee for a short visit.
-Other nationalities can apply for Georgia’s e-visa online.
+Citizens of around 95 countries — including the US, Canada, the UK, most of Europe, Australia, and New Zealand — enter Georgia visa-free on arrival for up to 365 days.
+There is no application and no fee for a tourist or business visit.
+There is also no 90/180-day rolling window; it is a clean one-year stay from entry.
+Other nationalities can apply for Georgia’s e-visa online before travel.

 What currency does Georgia use? +

-The Georgian lari (GEL, ₾); 1 lari is about $0.37 / €0.32.
-Cards are widely accepted in Batumi — carry a little change for the bus, and prefer a city ATM or card payment over the airport exchange counters.
+The Georgian lari (GEL, ₾); 1 lari is approximately $0.37 / €0.32.
+Cards are widely accepted in Batumi for most purchases.
+Carry a little change for the bus; use a city ATM or card payment in preference to the airport exchange counters, which offer worse rates.

 Can I use Priority Pass at Batumi Airport? +